 1.3.
 Appearance

 Trout has a light green to slate grey body with light undersides.
 They have deeply forked tails.
-Their body colour depends on the water body where they are known to exist.
-Their body colour varies from silver, brown, and dark to light green and many more.
+Their body color depends on the water body where they are known to exist.

-Trout is the largest among the other char species and is known to have reached around 40 pounds with a length between 24-36 inches.
+Trout is the largest among the other char species and is known to have reached around 102Â pounds with a length between 3 Feet to 50 inches.

 1.4.
 Spawning